 Taking a Uji day trip from Kyoto is super easy.
 The small town is only 18km south of Kyoto, and the most efficient transportation method is the train.

-If you are going to Uji from Kyoto Station, Japan Railways is a better option because a direct train goes into Uji.
+If you are travelling to Uji from Kyoto Station, Japan Railway is a better option because there is a direct JR train that goes to Uji.

 Keihan Electric Railway

-If you are staying in the Kawaramachi area, Keihan Electric Railway is a better option because you can take the same railway, change trains once and get to Uji in half an hour.
+If you are staying in the Kawaramachi area, Keihan Electric Railway is a better option because you can take the same railway, change trains once and get to Uji in half an hour, instead of travelling to Kyoto Station first.

 Map: Best things to do in Uji in 1 day